-We had identified a split demographic of Starbucks clientele with 2 significantly different needs.
+“We had identified a split demographic of Starbucks clientele with 2 significantly different needs.
 The first demographic tends to visit this location to order goods and then sit down to chat or hang around, to which the full-service part of the location caters.
 The second group of people are typically in a rush and are in and out in a jiff.

 In an interesting legal partnership between the Starbucks kiosk and its encompassing Starbucks location, the latter is owned by the Starbucks Corporation, but the Starbucks kiosk is a licensed Starbucks outlet, licensed to the full-service Starbucks location that houses it.

-I don’t understand what’s going on here.
-I am in a rush for a 6:30am teleconference with international clients, so I just want to whip through the kiosk and run… but even though the express kiosk is open (as she peers through the window), the full-service store does not open until 7am.
+“I don’t understand what’s going on here.
+I am in a rush for a 6:30am teleconference with international clients, so I just want to whip through the kiosk and run… but even though I can see through the window that the express kiosk is open, the full-service store does not open until 7am.
 What am I to do now?
-WHAT THE HELL AM I TO DO NOW?!!
+WHAT THE HELL AM I TO DO NOW?!!”

 Another Starbucks patron who does not support the new arrangement was disappointed to learn that he was asked to leave a table in the full-service Starbucks after purchasing a coffee and snack from the Starbucks kiosk.

-All I want to do is sit down to enjoy the tall blonde and lemon cranberry scone that I just bought from this place and you’re hauling me out?
+“All I want to do is sit down to enjoy the tall blonde and lemon cranberry scone that I just bought from this place and you’re hauling me out?
 Whatchu talkin’ ’bout, security man?!
 What?!
 I should have bought it from the full-service counter?
 Whatchu talkin’ ’bout?
-Look at these lips, does it look like I’m joking?
+Look at these lips, does it look like I’m joking?”